Command-Line Interface

 Arguments:

-• <yaml-file> - Path to the YAML file to validate
+• <yaml-file> — YAML instance to validate (required for validation)

 Exit codes: